 The speciality of craniofacial surgery uses operative techniques which cross from the skull and into the face and are used to correct major developmental syndromes of the head and face such as Crouzon Syndrome, Treacher Collins Syndrome, craniofacial cancers and Plagiocephaly.

 Specialist craniofacial techniques often form part of larger integrated programmes of care from birth to maturity.
-This broad approach has given Jonathan a deep understanding of the long-term, life-enhancing impact of surgery and has rewarded him with many lasting relationships with patients and families – a privilege reminiscent of the relationships associated with family general practice.
+This broad approach has given Jonathan a deep understanding of the long-term, life-enhancing impact of surgery and has rewarded him with many lasting relationships with patients and families – a privileged combination of the highly technical, with the highly personal relationships of family general practice.

 Craniofacial surgery requires knowledge from a broad spectrum of specialities and is therefore considered multidisciplinary.
 Jonathan’s craniofacial work at Great Ormond Street Hospital led to his award of the Syme Professor Medal of the Royal College of Surgeons of Edinburgh.